What is Blended workforce?

 A blended workforce is a mix of full-time jobs, part-time positions, temporary employment, freelancers, or contract work.
 The term can also refer to the use of outside contractors or consultants to supplement a company’s workforce.

-The rise of the blended workforce is a direct result of the globalization of business and the growth of the digital age.
+The rise of this kind of workforce is a direct result of the globalization of business and the growth of the digital age.
 With companies now able to operate in any part of the world, they need a flexible workforce that can be scaled up or down depending on demand.
 A blended workforce allows businesses to tap into a global pool of talent and get work done more efficiently and cost-effectively.

 Benefits of a Blended Workforce